maxreiss123/VectorizedGeneExpressionProgramming/README.md

 # VectorizedGeneExpressionProgramming
-This is a symbolic regression algorithm whereby Gene Expression Programming serves as a role model.
+This is a symbolic regression algorithm whereby Gene Expression Programming is a role model.
 (the operators changed - for experimental reasons)

 # Todo
-Inner approximation of the constants with perturbation and the application of the gene fusion operator
+- Inner approximation of the constants with perturbation and the application of the gene fusion operator
+- Vectorization cost evaluation
+- Vectorization genetic operators
+- Random application of genetic operators

 #Remarks